tristaaan/acc-project/README.md

 #### Info

+  + The broker distributes tasks to the workers using a queue.
+  + The Dockerfile imports the rabbitmq-server and sets up a user and the user-settings.

 #### Use it
-  Navigate to acc-project/broker (requires Dockerfile inside) and start the container:
+  + Navigate to acc-project/broker (requires Dockerfile inside) and start the container:

     sudo docker build -t broker .